-Our ship this time around was also the first Merrytime cruise, so they built GI-NORMOUS gingerbread house in the main lobby area and there were tickets you could have signed up for to help decorate it– which I regrettably missed!
+Our last sailing was also the first Merrytime Christmas cruise, so they built GI-NORMOUS gingerbread house in the main lobby area and there were tickets you could have signed up for to help decorate it– which we regrettably missed!

 Embarking is pretty seamless but it can take a little while for all of your bags to arrive on day one.
-So it is always a good idea to be prepared with essentials (like change of clothes, sun screen, flip flops) that you may need in the first few hours on board.
+So it is always a good idea to be prepared with essentials (like a change of clothes, sunscreen, flip-flops) that you may need in the first few hours on board.

 When you board or while you are waiting to board, download the app and set it up with all of the people in your group so that you can continue to communicate via “text” on the ship while you don’t have cell phone service.
 There are fun Disney emojis with the Navigator app, which I added ahead of everyone’s name when putting them into my contacts.